-- (1) The Municipality must serve a compliance notice on a person if it has reasonable grounds to suspect that the person or owner is guilty of an offence contemplated in terms of section 161. - (2) A compliance notice must direct the occupier and owner to cease the unlawful land use or construction activity or both, forthwith or within the time period determined by the Municipality and may include an instruction to- - (a) demolish unauthorised building work and rehabilitate the land or restore the building, as the case may be, to its original form within 30 days or such other time period determined by the Municipal Manager; or - (b) submit an application in terms of this By-law within 30 days of the service of the compliance notice and pay the contravention penalty. - (3) A person who has received a compliance notice with an instruction contemplated in subsection (2)(a) may not submit an application in terms of subsection (2)(b). - (4) An instruction to submit an application in terms of subsection (2)(b) must not be construed as an indication that the application will be approved. - (5) In the event that the application submitted in terms of subsection (2)(b) is refused, the owner must demolish the unauthorised work. - (6) A person who received a compliance notice in terms of this section may object to the compliance notice in accordance with the provisions of Section 164.
-Nkomazi Spatial Planning and Land Use Management By-Law, 2015
+- (1) The Municipality must serve a compliance notice on a person if it has reasonable grounds to suspect that the person or owner is guilty of an offence contemplated in terms of Section 159. - (2) A compliance notice must direct the occupier and owner to cease the unlawful land use or construction activity or both, forthwith or within the time period determined by the Municipality and may include an instruction to- - (a) demolish unauthorised building work and rehabilitate the land or restore the building, as the case may be, to its original form within 30 days or such other time period determined by the Municipal Manager; or - (b) submit an application in terms of this By-law within 30 days of the service of the compliance notice and pay the contravention penalty. - (3) A person who has received a compliance notice with an instruction contemplated in subsection (2)(a) may not submit an application in terms of subsection (2)(b). - (4) An instruction to submit an application in terms of subsection (2)(b) must not be construed as an indication that the application will be approved. - (5) In the event that the application submitted in terms of subsection (2)(b) is refused, the owner must demolish the unauthorised work. - (6) A person who received a compliance notice in terms of this section may lodge representations to the Municipality within 30 days of receipt of the compliance notice.

-163 Content of compliance notices
+161 Content of compliance notices

-- (1) A compliance notice must- - (a) identify the person to whom it is addressed; - (b) describe the activity concerned and the land on which it is being carried out; - (c) state that the activity is illegal and inform the person of the particular offence contemplated in section 161 which that person allegedly has committed or is committing through the carrying on of that activity; - (d) the steps that the person must take and the period within which those steps must be taken; - (e) anything which the person may not do, and the period during which the person may not do it; - (f) provide for an opportunity for a person to lodge representations contemplated in terms of section 164 with the contact person stated in the notice; - (g) issue a warning to the effect that- - (i) the person could be prosecuted for and convicted of and offence contemplated in section 161; - (ii) on conviction of an offence, the person will be liable for the penalties as provided for; - (iii) the person could be required by an order of court to demolish, remove or alter any building, structure or work illegally erected or constructed or to rehabilitate the land concerned or to cease the activity; - (iv) in the case of a contravention relating to a consent use or temporary departure, the approval could be withdrawn; - in the case of an application for authorisation of the activity or development parameter, that a contravention penalty including any costs incurred by the Municipality, will be imposed; - (2) Any person who receives a compliance notice must comply with that notice within the time period stated in the notice unless the Municipality has agreed to suspend the operation of the compliance notice in terms of section 164.
+- (1) A compliance notice must- - (a) identify the person to whom it is addressed; - (b) describe the activity concerned and the land on which it is being carried out;

+- (c) state that the activity is illegal and inform the person of the particular offence contemplated in section 159 which that person allegedly has committed or is committing through the carrying on of that activity; - (d) the steps that the person must take and the period within which those steps must be taken: - (e) anything which the person may not do, and the period during which the person may not do it; - (f) provide for an opportunity for a person to lodge representations contemplated in terms of section 162 with the contact person stated in the notice; - (g) issue a warning to the effect that- - (i) the person could be prosecuted for and convicted of and offence contemplated in section 159; - (ii) on conviction of an offence, the person will be liable for the penalties as provided for; - (iii) the person could be required by an order of court to demolish, remove or alter any building, structure or work illegally erected or constructed or to rehabilitate the land concerned or to cease the activity; - (iv) in the case of a contravention relating to a consent use or temporary departure, the approval could be withdrawn; - (v) in the case of an application for authorisation of the activity or development parameter, that a contravention penalty including any costs incurred by the Municipality, will be imposed; - (2) Any person who receives a compliance notice must comply with that notice within the time period stated in the notice unless the Municipality has agreed to suspend the operation of the compliance notice in terms of Section 162.

-164 Objections to compliance notice
+162 Objections to compliance notice

-- (1) Any person or owner who receives a compliance notice in terms of section 162 may object to the notice by making written representations to the Municipal Manager within 30 days of receipt of the notice. - (2) Subject to the consideration of any objections or representations made in terms of subsection (1) and any other relevant information, the Municipal Manager-
+- (1) Any person or owner who receives a compliance notice in terms of section 160 may object to the notice by making written representations to the Municipal Manager within 30 days of receipt of the notice. - (2) Subject to the consideration of any objections or representations made in terms of subsection (1) and any other relevant information, the Municipal Manager-